akankshahinge/JavaScript/README.md

 - str.charAt(indx)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Arrays
+Arrays:
-Arrays in JS can be collection of same or different datatypes.
+- Arrays in JS can be collection of same or different datatypes.
 But generally we have same datatype.
-Array has typeof object
+- Array has typeof object
+- Adding elements with the high indexes can create undefined holes in the array.
+  Example: const fruits = ["apple", "banana", "grapes"]
+           fruits[6] = "Lemon"
-Array are mutable
+           output: apple, banana, grapes, NaN, NaN, NaN, Lemon Array are mutable
 - shift(): delete from start and return
 - unshift(): add to start